-Time - - Hours: Minutes: Seconds: Discounts 1.
+ime - Hours: Minutes: Seconds: Discounts 1.
 Apparatus improperly assembled with no soda lime, each apparatus 100 x= 2.
 Apparatus improperly adjusted to the wearer, each infraction 1 x= 3.
-Apparatus part or parts worn or deteriorated so as to be dangerous to wearer, each person e 8 x= 4.
+Apparatus part or parts worn or deteriorated so as to be dangerous to wearer, each person 8 x= 4.
 Failure to follow prescribed procedures for going under oxygen, each person 3 x= 5.
-Failure of team member to be clean shaven in the area affects a good face-to-facepiece seal, each infraction that 15 x= 6.
-Failure of captain to examine each apparatus and have captain's examined before entering the mine, each app each infraction aratus, 2 x= 7.
-Team member not wearing identification, protective clo including safety shoes, hard hat, permissible cap lamp, self-rescuer, each infraction othing, 2 x= 8.
-Failure of team captain to mark date and team position on the check board at mine portal or fresh air base, or s device, each omission 9.
-No work will be done prior to starting the clock 4 (total) 10).
-Failure of team to "count off" before entering or leaving g the mine 2 x=
+Failure of team member to be clean shaven in the area that affects a good face-to-facepiece seal, each infraction 15 x= 6.
+Failure of captain to examine each apparatus and have captains examined before entering the mine, each apparatus, each infraction 2 x= 7.
+Team member not wearing identification, protective clothing, including safety shoes, hard hat, permissible cap lamp, self-rescuer, or not dressed uniformly, each infraction 2 x= 8.
+Failure of team captain to mark date and team position number on the check board at mine portal or fresh air base, or start timing device, each omission 4 x = 9.
+No work will be done prior to starting the clock 4 (total) 10 .
+Failure of team to "count off" before entering or leaving the mine 2 x= ıdge Total Disc 's Signature counts